 Summer Fun at Lakes

 There is nothing more refreshing on a hot summer day than cooling off in a lake.
 There are lakes scattered across the country that offer a variety of experiences to take the heat off when temperatures soar.
-Here is a list of more than a dozen lakes in just as many states that feature plenty of amenities to please everyone in the crowd, not to mention provide scenic backdrops to enhance your water experience.
+Here is a list of about two dozen lakes in just as many states that feature plenty of amenities to please everyone in the crowd, not to mention provide scenic backdrops to enhance your water experience.
 And while you enjoy these outdoor adventures, please be safe in and around the water.
 Visit our article from National Safe Boating Week for tips on boat and water safety.
 Life jackets save lives!

 Search By State: Alaska, Arizona, California, Colorado, Georgia, Idaho, Illinois, Iowa, Maine, Michigan, Mississippi, Montana, Nevada, Oklahoma, Oregon, South Carolina, Texas, Utah, Vermont, Washington and Wyoming